-Examples of stand-alone expansion projects that MnDOT plans to complete before 2025 include:
+Examples of stand-alone expansion projects that MnDOT plans to complete before 2026 include:

 - US 14 Mankato to west of Nicollet

 - MN 60 Windom to Mountain Lake

-- MN 60 Mountain Lake to Butterfield

 - MN 371 Nisswa to Jenkins

 MnDOT has implemented statewide and internal solicitations to partner with stakeholders and local jurisdictions to fund non-performance-based projects.
 MnDOT intends to continue facilitation of these types of programs through the RCIP investment category over the next 10 years.